 perform, singing and playing a combination of original material, blues,

-Mark is also an independent marketing services professional providing services including copy writing for web and print, search engine optimization (SEO), photography and photo editing services.
+and timeless classics.
+Mark is also an independent marketing services professional providing services including copyrighting for web and print, photography, and photo editing services.

 Joe Burns’ musical career took off in high school when his rock group won a battle of the bands competition catapulting them into the local spotlight.
 Following high school, he moved to California where he was exposed to many different music styles and played in groups performing in the Pacific Northwest.

 Moving to Athens, Georgia, Joe was the guitarist for the Randy Anderson Sextet which was the opening act for Arturo Sandoval and Freddie Cole.